Newcomen Footbridge is a single span, steel, pedestrian bridge crossing over both the Docklands Railway Line and the Royal Canal in Dublin.

 The presence of Japanese Knotwood at the confined, urban site posed a significant challenge.

-It required the implementation of a 5-year Japanese Knotwood Management Plan, which dictated that contaminated material resulting from the site clearance and earthworks had to be stockpiled on-site for treatment.
+It required the implementation of a five-year Japanese Knotwood management plan, which dictated that contaminated material resulting from the site clearance and earthworks had to be stockpiled on-site for treatment.

 24-hour delivery and installation

 The bridge spans had to be delivered and installed during a single 24-hour possession of both the North Strand Road and the railway below because there was insufficient room to store them on-site.